r3zound/hassio-addons/WeChat/README.md

 ## Follow Us

-Stay updated with our latest developments:
+Stay informed with our latest updates:
-如果需要即时沟通,请扫码关注
+For instant communication, please scan the QR code to follow us

 ![QR Code](https://github.com/user-attachments/assets/5c74897a-e32a-4fcc-b41c-1fc0d76a2494)

-Scan the QR code above to follow us on social media.
+Scan the QR code above to connect with us on social media.